 In 2009, I retired from the sport I love and began thinking about the person I wanted to become and the legacy I would create.
 Never being satisfied just pursuing one endeavor, I chunked life down into the three facets that intrigue me most: business, arts, and lifestyle.

 As a businessman and entrepreneur, I work with organizations that fit my personal interest and ethical values.
-Having collaborated on products and projects in the start up phase, I have always enjoyed stories in which a simple idea became a magnificent solution to a human need.
+I have always enjoyed stories in which a simple idea became a magnificent solution to a human need.
 As a speaker I have traveled worldwide, inspiring audiences with my own story of Olympic triumph and the power of human will.

 The years in the sport taught me that gymnastics, at its highest level, is truly art in motion and that I have been an artist my whole life.
-Retiring from competition only fueled my passion for the arts and a longing to explore my own curiosities.
+Retiring from competition only fueled my passion for the arts.
 In 2010, I became an artist with world renown entertainment company Cirque du Soleil.
 As an acrobat, I had the opportunity to take my gymnastics experience and wrap an art form around it.
 Cirque became the perfect blend of gymnastics and theater, and an inspiration to pursue acting.
-I have studied acting at Playhouse West Repertory School in Hollywood under Robert Carnegie and learned a tremendous amount about the craft and life from master director Martin Donovan.
+I have studied acting at Playhouse West Repertory School in Hollywood under Robert Carnegie and learned a tremendous amount about the craft and life from director Martin Donovan.
+I currently study at LA Acting Studios with Director David Rountree.
 Because of acting, I feel alive as a human being.

 Some define lifestyle as the way a person lives to one’s own ability.
 For me, finding out how many abilities I have and how far they reach is my lifestyle and how I approach each day.
 I rarely sit still, and treat the world like a classroom, so I enjoy all kinds of mental, physical, emotional, and spiritual challenges.
 I try and live my life according to the Japanese philosophy of Kaizen, which is a dedication to never-ending improvement.
 The ideal of working to live rather than living to work resonates with me.
 I believe in abundance and conviction.
 Go get what you want because there is plenty to go around.